-Whilst haemorrhoids are the commonest anal condition with these symptoms, your doctor should ensure that there is not another cause for your symptoms.
-Possible rarer causes for the above symptoms include:-
+Whilst haemorrhoids are the most common anal condition to cause these symptoms, your doctor should ensure that there is no other cause.
+Possible rarer causes for the above symptoms include:

 This is a condition which consists of small areas of loose skin protruding from the anal canal.
 Normally these are a result of a patient having had haemorrhoids which have "shrunk" leaving behind a small area of loose skin.
 These can be uncomfortable, irritating and lead to problems with personal hygiene.
 They can be removed very easily.

-This is where the patient develops a tear in the lining of the anal canal.
+This is a tear in the lining of the anal canal.
 It can be an acute or chronic condition and is often associated with a history of constipation.
-In this condition the history consists of severe anal pain during defecation.
-This can be associated with blood particularly after leaving the bathroom.
-The condition can lead to major problems if it becomes chronic and can be difficult to treat.
+Usually the history relating to this problem consists of severe anal pain during defaecation.
+This can be associated with rectal bleeding, particularly after leaving the bathroom.
+The condition can lead to major problems if it becomes chronic, and can be difficult to treat.

-Sometimes a track (fistula) exists between the inside of the bowel and the skin around the anus.
-This is called a "fistula in ano".
+Sometimes a track (fistula) exists between the inside of the bowel and the skin around the anus; this is called a "fistula-in-ano".
 This means that bowel content can be extruded down the track and lead to leakage onto the skin.
 Patients present with smelly discharge from a small hole somewhere around the anus.
-If the condition is left and the track becomes blocked the bowel content can fester in the tissues around the anus and form an abscess which would need urgent surgical drainage.
+If the condition is left untreated, and the track becomes blocked, the bowel content can fester in the tissues around the anus and form an abscess, requiring urgent surgical drainage.

 Anal Polyps or Tumours

 Polyps are fleshy growths which develop from the bowel lining.
 If these are near the anal canal they can prolapse outside the body and may mimic haemorrhoids.
-Some polyps may be pre malignant and therefore these need to be removed and tested.
+Some polyps may be premalignant and therefore need to be removed and tested.